conner-giovenco1/Solace-Interview/README.md

 Hi Solace team,

-Just wanted included some example python and terraform code that would be the basis of this project.
-The code is under the Solace folder, along with an example of the dynamoDB payload that I would hypothetically save.
+I’ve added sample Python and Terraform code in the Solace folder to serve as the foundation for this project, along with a mock DynamoDB payload for your reference.

+Thanks,
-Thanks, Conner
+Conner